zannloo/tp/docs/UserGuide.md

 #### Example(s):

-- When a specific student, `0010Y`, has to redo his tutorial, you could use the following command when you are in the directory
+- When a specific student with the StudentId `0010Y` has to redo his tutorial, you could use the following command when you are in the directory
 `~/grp-001` to allocate the task to just this student,
     - `todo 0001Y --desc Redo tutorial`